CIRALabs/high-assurance-dids-with-dns/draft-carter-high-assurance-dids-with-dns.md

 ## PKI with TLSA records

-The DID to DNS mapping illustrated in section 4 provides a way of showing the association between a DID and a domain, but no way of verifying that relationship.
-By hosting the public keys of that DID in its related domain’s zone, we can provide a cryptographic linkage to bolster this relationship while also providing access to the DID’s public keys outside of the infrastructure where the DID document itself resides, facilitating interoperability.
+The DID to DNS mapping illustrated in section 3.3 provides a way of expressing the association between a DID and a domain, but no way of verifying that relationship.
+By hosting the public keys of that DID in its associated domain’s zone, we can provide a cryptographic linkage to bolster this relationship while also providing access to the DID’s public keys outside of the infrastructure where the DID document itself resides, facilitating interoperability and increasing availability.

 TLSA records {{!RFC6698}} provide a simple way of hosting cryptographic information in the DNS.
+Key material can be represented in TLSA records either hashed or unhashed depending on the requirements and use case of the implementer.

 ### TLSA Record Scoping, Selector Field